 Number of Internship Available: 3

 Minimum Length of Stay: through end of October

-Laughing Earth is seeking an intern for the remainder of the 2020 season, August through the end of October.
+Laughing Earth is seeking three interns for the 2021 season, April 1 through the end of October.

 We offer internships as part of our commitment to community education.
 We enjoy sharing our farm and knowledge while offering agricultural training to others.
 Interns learn how biodiversity supports and enriches our farm operation, and are involved in most aspects of production and marketing.

 We provide instruction in a wide variety of practices employed on the farm and discuss the objectives we seek to achieve through them.
 Our goals for the farm are shared and we discuss the decision making processes that are used.
 Interns have the opportunity to learn our crop and animal planning and management systems, production, and marketing.
 Most important is the exposure to the farm as a whole organism which thrives on the diversity of many components.

 We are a small farm business and interns participate in all aspects of our farm operation including vegetable, flower and animal production.